Adaptive aggregation of Monte Carlo augmented decomposed filters for efficient group-equivariant convolutional neural network: Experiments

-Although it has been shown that in certain cases with known noise levels, the traditional algorithms can surpass CNNs in denoising quality\cite{Zhao8169017}\cite{Zhao8719026}, their processing speed is much slower than CNNs.
-And blind denoising with unknown noise levels is also a more practical scenario in the application.
-Thus in this paper, we only test the CNNs' performance on blind denoising tasks.
+Although it has been shown that in certain cases with known noise levels, traditional algorithms can surpass CNNs in denoising quality\cite{Zhao8169017,Zhao8719026}, their processing speed is much slower than neural networks.
+Blind denoising with unknown noise levels is also a more practical scenario in the application.
+Thus, in this paper, we only test the neural networks' performance on blind denoising tasks.